etetoolkit/ete/doc/tutorial/tutorial_drawing.rst

 -------------------

-Through the :class:`NodeStyle` class the aspect of each single node can be controlled, including its size, color, background and branches.
+Through the :class:`NodeStyle` class the aspect of each single node can be controlled, including its size, color, background and branch type.

 A node style can be defined statically and attached to several nodes: